- Covered Up: Not many people remember that "Gonna Get Close to You" is a cover, originally by Lisa Dalbello.

 - Internet Backdraft: Just look at the reactions to the Cabaret shows and Dedicated To Chaos.
 GOD.

-- Geoff seems to do something to cause this every week or so since the rest of the band fired him.
-Any time a new interview or news story involving him comes out, you can expect a flood of people ranting about how horrible he is and calling his version of Queensr˙che a fraud, and a few Geoff supporters claiming the rest of the band screwed him over and accusing them of being a glorified cover band without him.
-Each side will then accuse the other of secretly being paid cronies and/or actual band members for the faction they're supporting, at which point either mods step in or war breaks out.
+- Geoff seemed to do something to cause this every week or so during the period when there were two bands.
+Any time a new interview or news story involving him came out, you could expect a flood of people ranting about how horrible he is and calling his version of Queensr˙che a fraud, and a few Geoff supporters claiming the rest of the band screwed him over and accusing them of being a glorified cover band without him.
+Each side would then accuse the other of secretly being paid cronies, family members and/or actual band members for the faction they were supporting, at which point either mods would step in or war would break out.
+It still happens to some extent, but not nearly as frequently or virulently now that the whole "who's the real Queensryche" thing has been resolved.

 - Moment Of Awesome: Geoff Tate sings the "National Anthem"